Tokyo MX: Anime on Tokyo MX

 Tokyo MX is known to air most late-night anime.
 Previously, the station only aired anime classics such as Heidi, Girl of the Alps and Touch.
 When the affiliate stations of major Japanese networks serving the Kantō region started airing less late-night anime in 2006, the station discovered that such anime would give them more ratings, and started airing them in October.
 On weekday evenings, the Pretty Cure series, which airs on TV Asahi, aired in reruns on Tokyo MX.
 Since then, the station has aired many hits including the JoJo's Bizarre Adventure series, Broken Blade, the Love Live! series, Attack on Titan and Dr. Stone.
 The station has also gone to air reruns of other popular anime such as Dragon Ball and Gundam, along with Bushiroad's BanG Dream! and D4DJ.
 As Tokyo MX serves only Tokyo, their anime programming air elsewhere in Japan on member stations of the Japanese Association of Independent Television Stations (including KBS Kyoto, TV Kanagawa, Gunma TV, SUN TV and TV Saitama) which MX is a member of, the JNN/TBS Kansai affiliate MBS or sometimes ANN/TV Asahi Kansai affiliate ABC Television.

 Sports on Tokyo MX

 In June 2002, the station broadcast two matches of the 2002 FIFA World Cup.

-In 2022, Tokyo MX became the broadcaster of 2022 FIFA World Cup in Qatar from November 20 to December 18 with Abema/TV Asahi, NHK, and Fuji TV as a part of Japan Consortium.

-Since January 15, 2023, Tokyo MX has officially obtained the broadcasting rights for every FC Tokyo's matches from J1 League along with the broadcasting rights for 2026 FIFA World Cup in Canada, Mexico, and United States.